dainst/idai-field/README.md

 ```

 This will create packages for MacOs and Windows 32/64 bit.
 Linux is possible with electron but here this is yet untested and not enabled.

+Please note that when using windows, that due to nested node_modules and the
+windows default maximum path length you might be running into errors while attempting
+to extract the package.
+In that case, please use a different archiver, for example [7-Zip](http://www.7-zip.org/download.html).

 ## Deployment